When "He Makes Me Uncomfortable" Might Be About You

 Marcus is the senior engineer on the team, the kind of guy who calls things out in real time.
 In last Tuesday's design review, he looked at Sarah's architecture proposal and said, directly, "This won't scale past 10,000 users.
 We need to rethink the data model."
 No sugarcoating, no preamble, no diplomatic cushion.
 Just: here's the problem, let's fix it.

 Here's the thing, though.
 Marcus gave the same feedback to three other engineers that same week.
-One of them pushed back and they got into a productive argument.
+One pushed back and they got into a productive argument.
 Another said "good catch" and revised his design.
 A third shrugged and moved on.
-None of them are sitting in your office asking Marcus to be different.
+The same words produced four different experiences, which tells you the words aren't the whole story.
+It doesn't yet tell you what the rest of the story is.
+That could cut two ways, and it's worth holding both before picking one.

 So what's actually going on?

-But "safe" is doing a lot of heavy lifting in this sentence.
+But "safe" is doing a lot of heavy lifting in that sentence.
 Safe from what, exactly?